 The people of Massachusetts have always stood up for their right to repair.
 In 2012, state voters passed a law that ensured residents’ right to repair their car wherever they wanted.
 Now, it’s time to do the same for electronics and other equipment.

-With the Digital Right to Repair Act, H.143 in the House and S.96 in the State Senate, we have a chance to guarantee our right to repair electronics — like smartphones, computers, and even farm equipment.
+With the Digital Right to Repair Act, we have a chance to guarantee our right to repair electronics — like smartphones, computers, and even farm equipment.
 The Digital Right to Repair Bill requires manufacturers to provide owners and independent repair businesses with fair access to service information, security updates, and replacement parts.

 But we need your help.
 Big manufacturers like Apple don’t want this bill passed.
 And they’re working hard to defeat it.

 If you think you have a right to repair your products, find out who represents you in the Massachusetts legislature.
 Tell them repair is good for the environment, good for consumers, and good for businesses.
-Tell them you support the Digital Right to Repair Act, H.143 and S.96.
+Tell them you support the Digital Right to Repair Act.

 Enter your phone number and zip code and we'll automatically connect you with each of your representatives.
 Don't worry, we'll guide you through the process.

 Right to Repair is simple.
 It requires manufacturers to provide owners and independent repair businesses with fair access to service information and affordable replacement parts.
 So you can fix the stuff you own quickly—and get back on with your life.

 Well, manufacturers like John Deere and Apple don’t like the idea.
 When your tractor breaks or your cell phone stops working, they want to be the only people who can fix it.
 And they get to set whatever prices they want for parts and service.